-Lieutenant Colonel Christopher J. Holcroft OAM, RFD (Ret'd), BA Comm, MA Comm, JP, was born in Cooma, New South Wales during Australia's largest ever building project, the Snowy Mountains Hydro-Electric Scheme.
+Lieutenant Colonel Christopher J. Holcroft OAM RFD JP (Ret'd) was born in Cooma, New South Wales during Australia's largest ever building project, the Snowy Mountains Hydro-Electric Scheme.
 He was born to Allan and Shirley Holcroft along with his brothers Mark and Peter and his sisters Liane and Nerida.

 Holcroft started school at St Joseph's Primary Schoool, Riverwood, from classes Kindergarten to Year Three.
 He then moved to De La Salle College, Kingsgrove for Years Four to Seven.
 De La Salle closed its doors as a boys school in 1999 and later re-opened as the girls only school St Ursula's College.
 Holcroft transferred to Peakhurst High School in Sydney's south in 1965 in Year Seven and graduated from Year 12 in 1970.
 The school is now part of the Georges River College.
 He started work two weeks later at Sydney's The Sun newspaper as a copyboy.
 Within a year he began his formal cadetship as a Journalist and completed his training in 1974 when he became graded.
 Christopher worked for and contributed to a series of newspaper mastheads for more than 20 years including The Sydney Morning Herald, The Daily Telegraph, The Australian and a string of suburban papers, lastly, editing The District Reporter in Camden, New South Wales.